ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 A WebAdmin endpoint will allow:

  - **to add a listener** to the one configured.
 Such a call:
-    - Will fail if the listener is unknown to James, or if the corresponding group is unknown.
+    - Will fail if the listener class is not on the local classpath, or if the corresponding group is not part of the configured listeners aggregate.
     - Upon success the listener is added to the **configured mailbox listener aggregate**, and the listener is registered locally.
 No broadcast is attempted, meaning that other James servers will need a reboot to actually start consuming the queue.